EllinghamTech/PHPUserSystem/README.md

 or add this line to the require section of your composer.json file and use composer to update/install:
 ```
-"ellingham-technologies/phpusersystem": "dev-master",
+"ellingham-technologies/phpusersystem": "^0.4",
 ```

-*As this is early days, we should point out that the library is quite limited.
-You can use the "dev-master" release (which is the latest and greatest) - but this could always lead to site-breakages if there is an error somewhere in the development library - so don't use on production sites.*

 ### Without Composer
+**We do not recommend this option**
 We've included a custom AutoLoader (src/EllinghamTech/PHPUserSystem/AutoLoad.php) that can be used or you can include the classes individually as you please.
 Note that his library requires [EllinghamTech/PHPHelpers](https://github.com/EllinghamTech/PHPHelpers).
-**Currently this has not been tested without composer.**

 ## Dependencies
 - PHP 7.1 or above
 - PDO (SQL/MySQL or SQLite supported)
 - **Composer Managed:**
     - [EllinghamTech/PHPHelpers](https://github.com/EllinghamTech/PHPHelpers). (composer: ellingham-technologies/phphelpers), latest version (>0.4)

-The EllinghamTech/PHPUserSystem and EllinghamTech/PHPHelpers namespaces include all of the classes required for this library.

-See samples/ for details on how to implement these features on your site.

 ## Setup
 This library requires a specific set of tables in the database.
 You can find the SQL queries to